ThoughtWorksInc/ml-app-template/README.md

 ## IDE configuration

 Please refer to [FAQs](./FAQs.md) for instructions on how to configure VS Code or PyCharm to give you intellisense and auto-complete suggestions as you code.

+## Infrastructure

+To provision the infrastructure used in this repo (e.g. GoCD, MLFlow, EFK), please check out the [`ml-cd-starter-kit`](https://github.com/ThoughtWorksInc/ml-cd-starter-kit) repo and follow the instrutions in the README.

+When you're done, update the environment variables in `src/settings.py`.

 ## Troubleshooting